Christmas letter 2022

 North Norfolk Chamber Opera decided on its next production: The Tales of Hoffmann and Katharine secured the role of Niklaus.
 Rehearsals continue apace.

-Katharine should have travelled to Hyderabad in November to attend a conference for St Francis Leprosy Guild but the agency issuing visas for India didn’t give a visa or return Katharine’s passport.
+Katharine should have travelled to Hyderabad in November to attend a conference for St Francis Leprosy Guild but the agency issuing visas for India didn’t issue a visa or return Katharine’s passport.
 The waste of time, money and opportunity was a huge disappointment.
 Surrendering her passport also meant a trip to Istanbul with Colin and Joanna was cancelled.
 It is hateful to be at the mercy of incompetence and zero accountability.

 Katharine passed her Grade 8 singing in early December and by then, Christmas preparations had started in earnest.
 There was a myriad of concerts conducted by Mark given by Gresham’s choirs, the Iceni Christmas Choir, St Andrew’s church choir, Elle Oldfield, Hindringham Evensong choir, Cley and a series of organ recitals.